DaniaErnest/static-web/Readme.md

 1. `MAJOR` version when we make incompatible changes,
 2. `MINOR` version when we add functionality in a backwards compatible manner, and
 3. `PATCH` version when we make backwards compatible bug fixes.

-### Backwards compatibility in `0.0.z` and `0.y.z` version

-- Backwards compatibility in versions `0.0.z` is **not guaranteed** when `z` is increased.
-(Initial development)
-- Backwards compatibility in versions `0.y.z` is **not guaranteed** when `y` is increased.
-(Pre-release)

-## About Mineiros

-[Mineiros][homepage] is a remote-first company headquartered in Berlin, Germany that solves development, automation and security challenges in cloud infrastructure.

-Our vision is to massively reduce time and overhead for teams to manage and deploy production-grade and secure cloud infrastructure.

-We offer commercial support for all of our modules and encourage you to reach out if you have any questions or need help.
-Feel free to email us at [hello@mineiros.io] or join our [Community Slack channel][slack].

-## Reporting Issues

-We use GitHub [Issues] to track community reported issues and missing features.

-## Makefile Targets

-This repository comes with a handy [Makefile].
-Run `make help` to see details on each available target.

-## License